ddelacruzm/projects_ml/README.md

 # projects_ml
-This repository contains some project of Machine learning I worked on during my free time
+This repository contains some project of machine learning I worked on during my free time